Schmel924/YART/README.md

 My first reaction was to use Love2d wiki and i found some FOV [implementation](https://github.com/markandgo/Lua-FOV) that worked just as you expect for 11yo code snippet for a highly evolving framework.

 Now to fixing it...
 It has really helpful links to roguebasin with detailed explanations of algorhitms.
+Algoritm found on roguebasin (of all the places) was leading to the site of one [Adam Milazzo](http://www.adammil.net/blog/v125_roguelike_vision_algorithms.html)
+Well, nice code and comments and all, and yet some errors, which made me tear hair out.
+But now!!
+Now The Fov is working and i am already moving to part 5!
+Other agents and interacting!